 Developing a herniated disc as a construction worker

-A herniated disc might occur due to age, genetics, poor lifestyle habits or injury.
-While anyone can develop this condition, construction workers are particularly prone to developing herniated, or ruptured, discs, as people in this profession tend to sustain both sudden and progressive injuries.
+A herniated disc might occur due to age, genetics, lifestyle factors or injury.
+While anyone can develop this condition, construction workers are one group who is particularly prone to developing herniated, or ruptured, discs, as people in this profession tend to sustain both sudden and progressive injuries.

 A herniated disc occurs when the normally tough, outer layer of a disc between vertebrae (annulus fibrosus) has weakened from dehydration and cracks or tears open, releasing the gelatinous inner material (nucleus pulposus) into the spinal canal.
 If the extruded disc material happens to compress the spinal cord or a nearby nerve root, sharp pain can develop at the site of compression.
 Additionally, symptoms of pain, spasms, cramping, tingling, weakness and numbness may radiate down the shoulders, arms, buttocks and legs, depending on the location of the damaged disc.